casanovalx/rubik_fonts/README.md

 # Rubik Fonts

+It's a fork of the archived repository of Rubik fonts.

 The Rubik Fonts project was initiated as part of the [Chrome CubeLab](https://www.chrome.com/cubelab) project.

 Rubik is a 5 weight Roman + Italic family.